slychika/CSCI3155PDF/README.md

 I think there were a few other small dependencies that i may have had to install to get generate to work, but I think that is explained in Baker's readme.

 Alright, I think that is it.
-If any of you get a slide timer to run, post to piazza but if you could also email it to everyone in this initial email, that would be really awesome.
+If any of you get a slide timer to run, post to piazza and push to edit this!
 Let me know if you have any other questions!

 Good luck, and DFTBA,

 Heather